 - Recognize current issues in social innovation, locally and globally

 - Acquire the capacities required to affect meaningful change, and apply these to their own experience

 - Describe the case for integrating impact assessment into social change initiatives

 - Demonstrate the ability to identify and apply a relevant impact framework to a social change initiative

 - Connect to resources and tools that will help students to further their social change efforts

-• Although the courses are designed to be taken in the order listed, please note, the courses can be taken in any order
+Although the courses are designed to be taken in the order listed, they can be taken in any order.